rickyHong/CRF-RNN-REPL/README.md

 ```

-#How to use the CRF-RNN layer
+# How to use the CRF-RNN layer
-Copy and paste the layer into a new prototxt file, the usage of this layer is indicatd as below.
-Check example folder for more detailed examples.
+CRF-RNN has been developed as a custom Caffe layer named MultiStageMeanfieldLayer.
+Usage of this layer in the model definition prototxt file looks the following.
+Check the matlab-scripts or the python-scripts folder for more detailed examples.
 ```
-# This is part of FCN, coarse is the variable coming from FCN
+# This is part of FCN, coarse is a blob coming from FCN
 layer { type: 'Crop' name: 'crop' bottom: 'bigscore' bottom: 'data' top: 'coarse' }

-# This layer is used to split the output of FCN into two, which is required by CRF-RNN
+# This layer is used to split the output of FCN into two.
+This is required by CRF-RNN
 layer { type: 'Split' name: 'splitting'
   bottom: 'coarse' top: 'unary' top: 'Q0'
 }

 layer {
-  name: "inference1"#if you set name "inference1", code will load parameters from caffemodel.
-Otherwise it will create a new layer with manually set parameters
+  name: "inference1" # if you set name "inference1", code will load parameters from our caffemodel.
+Otherwise it will reinitialize them
-  type: "MultiStageMeanfield" #type of this layer
+  type: "MultiStageMeanfield" # type of this layer
-  bottom: "unary" #input from FCN
+  bottom: "unary" # unary input from FCN
-  bottom: "Q0" #input from FCN
+  bottom: "Q0" # a copy of the unary input from FCN
-  bottom: "data" #input image
+  bottom: "data" # input image
-  top: "pred" #output of CRF-RNN param {
+  top: "pred" # output of CRF-RNN param {
-    lr_mult: 10000#learning rate for W_G
+    lr_mult: 10000 # learning rate for W_G
   }
   param {
-  lr_mult: 10000#learning rate for W_B
+  lr_mult: 10000 # learning rate for W_B
   }
   param {
-  lr_mult: 1000 #learning rate for compatiblity transform matrix }
+  lr_mult: 1000 # learning rate for compatiblity transform matrix
+  }
   multi_stage_meanfield_param {
-   num_iterations: 10 #Number of iterations for CRF-RNN
+   num_iterations: 10 # Number of iterations for CRF-RNN
-   compatibility_mode: POTTS#Initialize the compatilibity transform matrix with a matrix whose diagonal is -1.
+   compatibility_mode: POTTS # Initialize the compatilibity transform matrix with a matrix whose diagonal is -1.
    threshold: 2
    theta_alpha: 160
    theta_beta: 3